Kkura02/jezzy_chii_gallery_vue_vite/README.md

 - Setted Color palette in tailwind config
 - Ongoing Custome SLider......finishing touches nalnag Put transitions on hover
 - Home Page done, but requires more UI beautification.
 - Do the Gallery Next....
+Semi Completed the Gallery,
+- Add function that onclikc of Images will display a modal showing a larger view for that image.

 Bugs: